 Existing systematic reviews often focus more on service components such as setting, attributes and service elements rather than models of care.
 Reviews which consider models of care, generally focus on a comparison of models of care rather than an analysis of a particular model of care.

 One analysis solely investigated the team-based model of care.
 The authors define team membership as including at minimum a physician and nurse, with at least one having specialist training and/or experience in end-of-life care.
+Of the ten studies included only one involved a geriatrician, and most included both end-of-life care physicians and nurses.
 The authors conclude that a comprehensive, direct-contact, team-based model of care (for older people with estimated survival of up to 9 months) improves carer satisfaction and increases the odds of dying at home while decreasing the odds of dying in a nursing home.
 If initiated early (24 months before death), this model of care improves patient quality of life, symptom management, and patient satisfaction.
 No impact on hospital admissions or hospital length of stay is noted.

 Models of care in different settings